0xVector/envoy-cache-ext/README.md

 - Follower: lookup() -> (if ending prematurely) removeWaiter()
 - Leader: lookup() -> publishHeaders() -> (if not header only) publishData() -> ... (till stream not ended) -> publishData() (last call has to end the stream)

+## Performance overview

+The purpose of a coalescing cache like this is to improve the performance of a system by reducing the load on the upstream.
+This is done in two ways:
+1. caching the responses to not need to contact the upstream when the same request was already fulfilled recently
+2. coalescing identical ongoing requests to mitigate the thundering herd problem (a burst of requests exhausting upstream resources) and speed up responses in some cases with a slow upstream.

+My implementation achieves both of these goals.
+As with any performance optimization, there are tradeoffs.
+Some of them are inherent to a caching system like this, while some others are a result of my implementation and could be potentially alleviated.

+### Latency vs Throughput

+The effects of a cache on latency and throughput are highly dependent on the parameters of the upstream.
+With a slow upstream, the cache can greatly improve latency for cache hits and even the first parts of a coalesced request.
+Not only does the client not need to wait for the slow upstream to produce the responses, the cache can also be closer in the network and reduce the latency in this way as well.
+The throughput will also be improved, as the upstream will have fewer requests to deal with thanks to the cache shielding it.

+With a very fast upstream, these tradeoffs change: latency won't be decreased much, or may even be increased - the cache has some internal overhead and the upstream can be potentially more performant.
+The coalescing can still be a strong improvement though, as the throughput gain can scale nicely with the amount of burst requests for the same key.

+### Lock contention

+As the cache uses only one mutex internally, this can become a source of significant overhead.
+The tradeoff and reasoning for this is explained in the **Thread safety** part of the **Architecture Overview**.

+While the critical sections could be shortened in a few cases by a better or more complex design, the single mutex will always be a hard limitation.
+The most promising solution I see is sharding the cache: when using a good hash function that behaves random-like (enough), the hash space split evenly will result in an approximately evenly split key space.
+In other words, keys will be mapped to their cache shards uniformly, resulting in a uniform load.
+The cache shard can be just smaller instances of the current cache class, only serving the part of the key space that hashed to a specific hash range.
+This could nicely lower the locking overhead, as multiple different keys can be served at the same time while still providing global caching.

+### Watermarking

+Watermark buffers are an Envoy feature that aims to provide a robust and general solution to flow control.

+Buffers have two configured limits - a high and low watermark.
+These limits provide a soft cap on the buffer capacity - when a buffer exceeds the high watermark, it informs its data sources of this by calling a registered callback.
+The data sources are then expected to stop sending more data to the buffer, allowing it to drain.
+When the buffer is drained enough, it hits the low watermark and again informs the sources by a callback.
+The sources can then resume sending more data.

+My implementation doesn't call any watermarking callbacks as it did not fit into its scope.
+It could be added as a future improvement.

+#### Coalescing

+The main flow control concern this cache creates is during coalescing: a single upstream chunk (even though not copied directly in the internal cache buffers) is given to potentially many followers and into their downstream network buffers.
+The risk is that in case of even a follower hitting the high watermark, the whole upstream stream has to be paused till the slowest follower drains, otherwise the follower buffer can run out.

+To support watermarking in coalesced requests and fix this issue, the following things would have to be implemented:
+- when a Follower is attaching, a cache should attach a watermark callback to handle the high/low signals
+- when any Follower signals the high watermark, the Leader should propagate this to the upstream to pause it
+- when all Followers hit the low watermark, the Leader can resume the upstream again

+#### Cache hits

+Another watermarking related issue happens when serving a cache hit.
+In this case, the cache acts as an upstream itself, and thus should respect watermark signals from its consumer - when the stream hits the high mark, it should pause and wait for the consumer to drain before sending more cached hits.

+The implementation doesn't chunk the cached responses at all, which can immediately overshoot the high watermark with bigger bodies.
+This should be addressed with the watermarking and chunks should be paused when a high signal is received.

+#### Flow control in different HTTP versions

+While the implementation of watermarking when coalescing can be the same, there are some significant differences to flow control across HTTP protocol versions:

+**HTTP/1.1** has no built-in flow control primitives and relies on TCP flow control.
+Individual requests usually have their own
+TCP connections, which means that a slow client doesn't affect others.
+Coalescing changes this though, as a single slow Follower can block all others for they same key.
+The backpressure comes from the downstream connection socket buffer.

+**HTTP/2** connections multiplex multiple requests streams into a single connection.
+Due to this, it provides a built-in, stream level flow control via a flow control window.
+In a nutshell, the size of the window is exchanged between the parties and sender limits its output when reaching the end of the window.
+The backpressure can also come from this window.

+**HTTP/3** introduces the QUIC protol as a new transport layer protocol.
+It improves the multiplexing capabilities over HTTP/2 by making multiplexed streams over a single connection independent and thus eliminating the HoL blocking that HTTP/2 displayed - when e.g a packet loss occurred in a single stream, all streams in the multiplexed connection were blocked till retransmission.
+This also means that when a single slow follower pauses the whole coalesced upstream stream for all followers, other streams multiplexed in their connections are not affected.

 ## Security considerations

 The cache is not particularly security hardened, as I consider it more of a proof of concept than a production ready cache.